webyrd/clpset-environment-experiments/relational-interp/README.md

 * implement co-routining between "serious" conjuncts, ideally based on the Extended Andorra Model.
 The two recursive eval-expro calls in the cons case seems perfect for experimentation.

+* explore as many ways as possible of "finitizing" infinite sets or
+  behaviors: lazy evaluation, streams, tabling, abstract domains, CLP(X), Skolemization/Eigen variables, for all and implication (as in Lambda Prolog/lambdaKanren), techniques from program synthesis and constraint solving, e-unification, terminating rewrite systems, etc.  Collect a big list of these techniques.